 6. Take some (or all) family formals before the ceremony

 Traditionally, family photos take place right after the ceremony.
 And while we respect traditions, we don’t always think they make the most sense.
-Waiting to take all of your immediate & extended family, wedding party and couple’s portraits until after the ceremony severely limits the number of images you’re able to take and tends to make things feel very rushed.
+Waiting to take all of your immediate & extended family, wedding party and couple’s portraits until after the ceremony severely limits the number of images you’re able to take and tend to make things feel very rushed.

 Cocktail hour simply isn’t a lot of time to capture all of these portraits.
-And it certainly doesn’t leave much time to relax and enjoy these special, joyful and fleeting moments with your friends, family and husband/wife… instead it can start to feel like an obligation.
+And it certainly doesn’t leave much time to relax and enjoy these special, joyful and fleeting moments with your friends, family and husband/wife… instead, it can start to feel like an obligation.
 One that you need to rush through so that you can get to your party quicker and so you aren’t starving or boring your guests – especially the ones at cocktail hour.
 And that is NOT what should be going through your head during these precious moments!

 So, one easy way to reduce this stress is simply to reduce the number of family photos you have to take after the ceremony.
 And, instead, take some or all of them right before.